-Cork County Hall, the administrative headquarters for Cork County Council, was extended and refurbished to provide 15,000m² of accommodation.
+Cork County Hall, the administrative headquarters for Cork County Council, was extended and refurbished to provide 15,000m² of offices, conference and chamber facilities.

 The existing tower was re-clad with an active glazed louvre façade that responds to the local climate, ensuring optimum environmental conditions.

-The building was also provided with state of the art high frequency lighting technology, fully automatic lighting control responding to occupant’s presence and day-lighting levels.
+The building was also provided with state of the art high frequency lighting technology, fully automatic lighting control responding to occupant presence and day-lighting levels.

 An active louvre façade replaced the existing precast concrete cladding.
 This façade responds to the local climate, ensuring optimal environmental conditions at minimum energy costs.
 Arup was responsible for securing a €500,000 grant from Sustainable Energy Authority Ireland towards the cost of the louvre system.

-The building is naturally ventilated except for its fully air conditioned egg shaped copper clad council chamber.
-When it was constructed in 1967, it was Ireland's tallest building.
+The building is naturally ventilated apart from its fully air conditioned egg shaped copper clad council chamber.
+When it was constructed in 1967, it was Ireland’s tallest building.